Ukraine crisis: Russia assures US on aid convoy

 It said Sergey Shoygu told Chuck Hagel the convoy was not being used as a pretext to intervene further .

 The convoy, which aims to aid eastern Ukrainian cities held by pro-Russian rebels, is still stalled at the border.

-Earlier Russia denied Ukraine's claims that a column of Russian armoured vehicles had crossed the border.'Will take some time'
+Earlier Russia denied Ukraine's claims that a column of Russian armoured vehicles had crossed the border.

 The Pentagon said Mr Hagel had sought clarification on the convoy.

 It said: "Minister Shoygu 'guaranteed' that there were no Russian military personnel involved in the humanitarian convoy, nor was the convoy to be used as a pretext to further intervene in Ukraine."

 It said: "Minister Shoygu assured Secretary Hagel that Russia was meeting Ukraine's conditions."

 Ukraine insists on a full inspection.
 Its border guards have arrived at the convoy but have not yet cleared it to pass.

 The BBC's Steve Rosenberg, who has been following the convoy, says some of the lorries were opened up for the media on Friday, and the main thing that struck him was how empty many of the vehicles were.

 The ICRC's Head of Operations for Europe and Central Asia, Laurent Corbaz, said: "The agreement... foresees that the trucks will be checked by the customs officers of Ukraine on Russian territory and then be allowed inside Ukraine with ICRC people accompanying the convoy and then unload somewhere in Luhansk and go back to Russia, empty."